Koszul Duality for Quasi-split Real Groups: Integral regular blocks for a quasi-split group

+Embedding both categories as full subcategories in the corresponding categories of pro-objects, we are reduced to showing the isomorphism for $P$ in a set of generators of $\Mh$ (for various blocks $\M$).
+Thus we can let $P$ run over the set of indecomposable projective objects in $\Mh$ and $Q$ run over the set of costandard objects.
+In that case $Ext^i(P,Q)=0$ for $i\ne 0$ in both categories: this holds in $D^b(Perv_K^{H-mon}(X))$ since $P$ is projective and it holds in $D_K^{H_{mon}}(X)$ since $P$ is filtered by deformed standard objects: this follows by an inductive construction of a projective cover of an irreducible $L\in \MM$ parallel to the one in the proof of \cite[Theorem 3.2.1]{BGS} (see \cite[p.
+498]{BGS}); in the present context the step of induction consists in taking the universal extension of a previously constructed object by a deformed principal series object $\Pi_L$ instead of a standard object used in \cite{BGS} (see \cite[\S 5.5]{BeRi1} for a similar construction of deformed tilting objects).
+For $i=0$ the isomorphsim holds since $Perv_K^{H-mon}(X)$ is a full subcategory in $D_K^{H_{mon}}(X)$.

+It was pointed out before Proposition \ref{Pgen} that wall crossing functors $R_\al$ preserve the block, in view of \eqref{RtoI} it follows that so do the intertwining functors $I_\al$ and $I_w$, $w\in W$, i.e. $I_w$ preserves the subcategory $D^b(\M)\subset D_K^{H_{mon}}(X)$.
+It is clear from the above that the actions of intertwining operators on $D_K^{H_{mon}}(X)$ and on $D_K(\B)$ are compatible via the pull back functor.

+We are primarily interested in local systems on the orbits attached to the maximally split Cartan.
+In this case the relationship between the cross action and the intertwining functors is easier to state.
+In particular, the following statement characterizes the cross action on such local systems uniquely in terms of the functors $I_w$.
+It is not used in the body of the paper, but we include it for completeness.
+Its proof makes use of Proposition~\ref{cross_via_int} below.

-For an irreducible object $L\in \MM$ let us write $\Delta_L$ for the standard cover, i.e., the ! extensions of the corresponding local system on a $K$ orbit in $X$.
-Let $\nabla_L$ denote the costandard hull of $L$, i.e. the $*$ extensions of the corresponding local system on a $K$ orbit in $X$.
+For an irreducible object $L\in \MM$ let us write $\Delta_L$ for the standard cover, i.e., the !-extensions of the corresponding local system on a $K\times H$-orbit on $X$. \begin{Claim} a) Assume that $L$ is supported on the open orbit.
+Then the object $I_w(\Delta_L)$ is a perverse sheaf whose support coincides with that of $w\times L$, and we have:

+b) If $L$ is supported on the open orbit then $w\times L$ is supported on an orbit attached to the maximally split Cartan.
+Every irreducible object in $\MM$ supported on such an orbit has the form $w\times L$ for some $L$ supported on the open orbit. \end{Claim}

+\proof Since this statement will not be used in the rest of the paper, we only include a sketch of the proof.

+Part (a) follows from Proposition \ref{cross_via_int}(a) once we know that $I_w(\Delta_L)$ is a perverse sheaf.
+The open $K$-orbit in $\BB_0$ is the quotient of $K$ by $K\cap T$ for a maximal torus $T\subset G$, thus it is affine.
+This allows one to present $I_w(\Delta_L)$ both as a $*$ and as a $!$ direct image under an affine morphism, which implies perversity, see, for example, \cite[\S 5.1]{BM}